tengrommel/gomachine/algorithm/chapter2/readme.md

 There is another traversal method which does not depend on the above orders and it is:
 > Level Order Traversal: This method is inspired from Breadth First Traversal(BFS of Graph algorithms).

+# Non-Recursive PreOrder Traversal
+> In the recursive version, a stack is required as we need to remember the current node so that after completing the left subtree we can go to the right subtree.
+To simulate the same, first we process the current node and before going to the left subtree, we store the current node on stack.